SilentErosion/2024-2nd/README.md

 ### Objectives
 1. Complete Java Web Programming Next Step -> Make a server application that I can use and that uses everything I learned in the book
 4. Complete Rust 100 Exercises: Do what I planned at first.
 Code by unit tests.
 Don't try and error, instead minimize the number of attempts by carefully thinking through.
-5. Code an online forum to practice front-end and back-end frameworks.
-Maybe space reservation system (NH School piano room) or chatbot using LLM with existing answers on QnA section on the nhschool page would work.
 6. Write at least two posts about daily IT knowledge.
 7. Memorize CS knowledge chosen by tech interviews using mnemonic skills.
 Develop the mnemonic and reading skills along the way.
 8. Sign up for a piano institute.